venice1200/SSD1322_for_Adafruit_GFX/README.md

  * fillTriangle
  * drawRoundRect
  * fillRoundRect

- * invertDisplay
+GFX/Greyscale Library Notes

-The Library Command `drawGrayscaleBitmap` is not usable for an SSD1322 OLED as they are for 8-Bit Displays.
+ * The Library Command `drawGrayscaleBitmap` is not usable for an SSD1322 OLED as they are for 8-Bit Displays.
+ * The base font has his base on top-left, the additional font on bottom-left.
+ * The additional fonts don't overwrite themself even Text Color is set to (fg-color,bg-color).

 ❗ Work in Progress ❗